57UU/PathModifier/README.md

 # PathModifier

 this software aims at modifying system path at one key.
-For example, you do not have enough available storage in partition C, or you want to re-install the operation system, you can use this gadget to easily implement.
+For example, you do not have enough available storage in partition C, or you want to re-install the operation system, therefore you need move or backup something there, you can use this gadget to easily implement.

 # Highlights